Said Hamulić: Toulouse

 In January 2023, Stal Mielec exercised their buy option on Hamulić; shortly after, he was transferred to French outfit Toulouse for an undisclosed fee, reported to be approximately €2 million.
 He made his official debut for the squad in a Coupe de France game against Reims on 8 February.
 Two weeks later, he made his league debut against Marseille.
 He won his first trophy with the club on 29 April, by beating Nantes in the Coupe de France final.
 In May, it was reported that Hamulić was among five players from Toulouse who boycotted playing during the Ligue 1 Week aimed at combating homophobia and transphobia on principled grounds.
 The club later released a statement about sidelining player for the match.

 In July, Hamulić was sent on a season-long loan to Vitesse.

 In January 2024, he was loaned to Russian side Lokomotiv Moscow for the remainder of the campaign.

 In July, he was sent on loan to Widzew Łódź until the end of the season.

+In August 2025, Hamulić was loaned to Greek team Volos for the rest of the season.
+He scored his first career hat-trick against Egaleo on 2 December.

+Wisła Płock

+In February 2026, Hamulić moved to Polish top-flight club Wisła Płock on a deal until May 2027.